lpinzari/sql-psql-udy/02_joins_sql/03_what_is_a_join.md

 uniy-#  ORDER BY teacher_name, sections.teacher_id, course_id;
 ```

-To carry out this query, SQL will list values from each record of both tables (:warning: for convenience I included the `ORDER BY` clause to sort the results for a better understanding of the output).
+To carry out this query, SQL will list values from each record of both tables.

 **Results**